JL-14/famous-vikings-game/README.md

 ![JavaScript Validator](/documentation/images/validator-js.png)

-- The JS Validator (https://jshint.com/) found 19 warnings, and no errors.
-The warnings relate to structure rather than functionality, e.g. the placement of functions in the more complex functions -where no alternative has been found.
-The warnings do not affect user experience.
+- The JS Validator (https://jshint.com/) found 1 warning and no errors.
+The warning relates to the use of 'answerIndex[i]' in code matching tiles to question, but it does not appear to affect the user experience.

 ---